Martiiiin/SampleMLProjects/README.md

 # sample-ml-projects
-Some little machine learning projects for educational purposes
+Some little machine learning projects for educational purposes.

 Here I publish some jupyter notebook and python codes to perform analysis on a variety of datasets.